 Reasons to Become an Engineer

-Trust may be one of the more unusual reasons to become an engineer, but it is far from the only one.
-As highlighted throughout this article, engineering provides a unique opportunity to utilise creativity for the benefit of others and to provide solutions for some of the most serious problems facing society, e.g., the climate crisis.
+Trust may be one of the more unusual reasons to become an engineer, but it is far from the only reason to become an engineer.
+As highlighted throughout this article, engineering offers a unique opportunity to utilise creativity for the benefit of others and to provide solutions for some of the most serious problems facing society, e.g., the climate crisis.

 Further Information